Are you struggling to choose a name for your blog?

 Think about it logically.

-If you spend hours choosing a name for your blog and then decide to blog about something unrelated you’ll have wasted your time.
+If you spend hours choosing a blog name and then decide to blog about something unrelated you’ll have wasted your time.
 For instance, say you decide on the name ‘Genius Photography’ and then choose the gaming niche.

 Of course, if you decide on a non-specific name or use your own name, then you’ll have more room for maneuver.

-But, I’d still recommend choosing your niche first as it’s a valid exercise.
+But, I’d still recommend picking your niche first because it’s a valid exercise.

 2) Who is your target audience?